Do Colleges Verify Information in Applications?

 In the adult world, it is fairly common, almost expected, for one’s resume to exaggerate their past achievements.
-A babysitting gig can easily become experience “managing an energetic group of young associates” and an office filing job demonstrated your ability to “promote synergy and vertical integration for data-management systems.”
+In fact, a recent study found that 85% of people lie on their resumes in one form or another.
+A babysitting gig can easily become experience “supervising an energetic group of young associates” and an office filing job demonstrated your ability to “promote synergy and vertical integration for data-management systems.”
 These examples are not lies in the sense that they are not conjured from thin air, but are rather comically souped-up versions of the truth.

 Compare that to famous examples of adults who have achieved notoriety for flat-out fabrications.
 Frank Abagnale of Catch Me if You Can fame, managed to work in high profile professions such as physician, lawyer, and airline pilot without possessing a single credential.
 MIT’s Dean of Admissions, Marilee Jones, was exposed in 2007 of not actually having earned any of the three degrees she claimed on her resume.
 Amazingly, she had been at MIT for 28 years and had even been bestowed an award as their best administrator.